department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 #### Who’s covered?

-* Spouses of Servicemembers covered under SGLI
+* Spouses of service members covered under SGLI
-* Dependent children of Servicemembers covered under SGLI
+* Dependent children of service members covered under SGLI

 </div>

 <br>

-### What kind of life insurance benefits can I get with FSGLI?
+## What kind of life insurance benefits can I get with FSGLI?

-Up to a maximum of $100,000 of coverage for you as a spouse, not to exceed your Servicemember’s SGLI coverage, and $10,000 for each dependent child.
+Up to a maximum of $100,000 of coverage for you as a spouse, not to exceed your service member’s SGLI coverage, and $10,000 for each dependent child.
 Dependent children get free coverage.

 <br>

-### How do I get these benefits?
+## How do I get these benefits?

-#### If you’re the civilian spouse of a Servicemember signed up for full-time SGLI
+### If you’re the civilian spouse of a service member signed up for full-time SGLI

 We’ll automatically insure you under FSGLI.
-In this case, we’ll automatically take your premium out of your Servicemember’s pay.
+In this case, we’ll automatically take your premium out of your service member’s pay.

-#### If you’re a military spouse and you were married on or after January 2, 2013
+### If you’re a military spouse and you were married on or after January 2, 2013

 We won’t automatically cover you.
-You’ll need to sign up through your Servicemember.
+You’ll need to sign up through your service member.

-**If your Servicemember’s branch of service has started using the new SGLI Online Enrollment System (SOES),** have your Servicemember sign you up online.
+**If your service member’s branch of service has started using the new SGLI Online Enrollment System (SOES),** have your service member sign you up online.

-To access SOES, have your Servicemember:
+To access SOES, have your service member:

 <ol class="process" markdown="1">